2018 Youngstown State Penguins football team

 The 2018 Youngstown State Penguins football team represented Youngstown State University in the 2018 NCAA Division I FCS football season.
 They were led by third-year head coach Bo Pelini and played their home games at Stambaugh Stadium.
 They were a member of the Missouri Valley Football Conference.
 They finished the season 4–7, 3–5 in MVFC play to finish in a three-way tie for sixth place.

-Previous season

-The Penguins finished the 2017 season 6–5, 4–4 in MVFC play to finish in a three-way tie for fifth place.